Mathew-Estafanous/Ur-Codebin/README.md

 ### Cloning

-1. Go to preferred directory
+1. Go to your preferred directory
 ```sh
 cd FakeFolder/NotRealDirectory/
 ```